The First Astrophotographer

 About Roy Gunson

-Retired in 2011 after 32 years at Sheffield Hallam University, prior working in various RA's (British Glass Research Association, British Iron & Steel Res Ass, Cutlery & Allied Trades Res Ass, Safety in Mines Res Establishment, Metal Box Plc) .
-Been an amateur astronomer since age 10 or so.
-Interested in History, a recreational wargamer. and an interest in geaneology and history.
-Have been giving talks on Astronomy, History and associated topics since retirement.
-Currently Vice-Chair of Mexborough & Swinton Astronomical Society
+I was born in 1950 and a member of the "baby boomer" generation.
+Married since 1976 with 2 sons I retired in 2011 after 32 years at Sheffield Hallam University.
+A degree in Physics from Bradford University led to jobs in various Research Associations (British Glass Research Association, British Iron & Steel Res Ass, Cutlery & Allied Trades Res Ass, Safety in Mines Res Establishment, Metal Box Plc) before settling down at Sheffield City Polytechnic - later to become Sheffield Hallam.
+I have been an amateur astronomer since age 10 or so.
+I also have a keen interest in history, a recreational wargamer (playing with toy soldiers!). and an interest in genealogy.
+Have been giving talks on Astronomy, Science, History and associated topics since retirement.

 Send a message to the speaker